chis0m/exchanger/README.md

 - Run 'php artisan migrate:fresh --seed'
 - Run 'php artisan serve' to startup the application

+- NOTE:
+1. You need to **be connected to the internet** to run migration
-- NOTE: You need to add fixer api key to your .env file.
+2. You need to add fixer api key to your .env file.
 Anyways for test reasons I added one in .env.example file

 ## For development